Alexis Lafrenière: International play

 Lafrenière was the youngest player selected for Team Canada's U18 team at the 2018 IIHF World U18 Championships at the age of 16.
 He later captained Team Canada at the 2018 Hlinka Gretzky Cup tournament, despite being the second youngest on the roster.
 Lafreniere led the tournament with 11 points in five games, helping Canada win gold.

 In December 2018, Lafrenière was named to Team Canada's 2019 IIHF World Junior Championship roster.
 He was the youngest member on the roster and the ninth-youngest forward ever to represent Canada in the World Juniors.
 He scored his first, and only, goal of the tournament during Canada's 5–1 win over the Czech Republic.
 Canada was later eliminated by Team Finland in the quarterfinals.

 In December 2019, he was named to Team Canada's 2020 World Junior Ice Hockey Championships roster.
 After a four-point performance in the team's 6–4 win against the United States in the tournament opener, Lafrenière suffered a lower-body injury the following game after colliding with Russian goaltender Amir Miftakhov on a scoring chance in the second period.
 He would miss two games, and came back strong, helping lead Canada to a gold medal.
 He was named one of the three best players on Team Canada, tournament MVP, and was named to the media all star team.
 He registered four goals and six assists for 10 points in five games.

 Personal life

 Lafrenière was raised in Saint-Eustache, Quebec, the son of Hugo and Nathalie Lafrenière, a first grade teacher.
-He has one sister, Lori-Jane, who is three years older than him and plays soccer at the Université de Montréal.
+He has one sister, Lori-Jane, who is three years older than him and plays soccer, and attended the Université de Montréal.
 Alexis was also a talented baseball shortstop in his youth before deciding to focus on hockey.
-Despite being a Montreal Canadiens fan growing up, Lafrenière's favorite player is Patrick Kane.
+Despite being a Montreal Canadiens fan growing up, Lafrenière's favourite player is longtime Chicago Blackhawks star forward Patrick Kane.